ivolchkov/TimetrackerJsp/README.md

 ## Instalation and running

 ### Prerequisites
->JDK, JRE 8 or later,
+- JDK, JRE 8 or later,
->Spring,
->MySQL.
+- Apache Maven,
+- Apache Tomcat,
+- MySQL.

 ## Set up
->Clone the project to local reposiroty and build.
+- Clone the project to local reposiroty and build .war using Maven command: mvn clean package -DskipTests.
+- Create database using DatabaseCreation.sql file and insert data by executing DatabaseInsertion.sql.
+- Deploy .war file to Apache Tomcat.